 Following their introduction and uptake into clinical practice, PPIs became highly successful in managing patients with GERD.
 However, once PPIs are taken regularly, many patients remain on long-term PPIs often indefinitely, especially the elderly [62].
-PPIs are available over the counter and are used indiscriminately for treating conditions without appropriate indication [78].
-PPI prescriptions doubled from 1999 to 2012, and an estimated 53% to 69% of PPI prescriptions are written for inappropriate indications-cases in which the benefits of PPI use may not justify the risks [182; 183].
-PPIs are often overprescribed, rarely deprescribed, and frequently started inappropriately during a hospital stay, with their use extended to long-term without appropriate medical indication [184].
+PPIs are available over the counter and are used indiscriminately for treating conditions without appropriate indication [80].
+PPI prescriptions increased from 4.1% in 1999-2000 to 8.6% in 2017-2018.
+Almost all of the increase occurred among adults 55 years of age and older [186].
+An estimated 53% to 69% of PPI prescriptions are written for inappropriate indications-cases in which the benefits of PPI use may not justify the risks [187; 188].
+PPIs are often overprescribed, rarely deprescribed, and frequently started inappropriately during a hospital stay, with their use extended to long-term without appropriate medical indication [189].

 Use of PPIs appears disproportionate to prescribing guidelines and to the prevalence of acid-related diseases of GERD and NSAID-related gastropathy.
-Contributing to the continuous increase in PPI use over the last decade is inappropriate prescribing for inappropriate purposes, including prevention of gastroduodenal ulcers in low-risk patients; stressulcer prophylaxis in patients receiving corticosteroid therapy or anticoagulant treatment without risk factors for gastroduodenal injury; functional dyspepsia; and mistaken diagnosis of acid-related disorder [160].
+Contributing to the continuous increase in PPI use over the last decade is inappropriate prescribing for inappropriate purposes, including prevention of gastroduodenal ulcers in low-risk patients; stressulcer prophylaxis in patients receiving corticosteroid therapy or anticoagulant treatment without risk factors for gastroduodenal injury; functional dyspepsia; and mistaken diagnosis of acid-related disorder [164].
 The widespread overuse and inappropriate use of PPIs is especially concerning in the elderly, who have greater risk of long-term PPI-related adverse outcomes and drug-drug interactions [62].